 This "Cost Allocation Plan" for the Lincoln MPO is the basis of assigning project costs and project support.
-At the quarter end, the actual dollar amount of funds available or programmed will determine the amount of support of each project will receive during the requisition period.
-Funding will be drawn from available include federal, state, and local transportation funds, and other special transportation planning funds contracted for and/or authorized by the MPO Executive Officer, MPO Director, or Officials Committee.
+At the quarter end, the actual dollar amount of available programmed funds will determine the amount of support each project will receive during the requisition period.
+Funding will be drawn from available federal, state, and local transportation funds, and other special transportation planning funds contracted for and authorized by the MPO Executive Officer, MPO Director, or Officials Committee.